Exam Tips

 Vocals

-- Transposition of songs is acceptable.
-Please bring a backing track to the exam.
+• Transposition of songs from the Grade books is acceptable.
+Please bring a backing track to the exam in the new key.

-- Vocals candidates may accompany themselves in free choice pieces on an instrument they can play while singing, such as guitar, piano or ukulele.
+• Vocals candidates may accompany themselves on an instrument they can play while singing, such as guitar, piano or ukulele.

 Piano

-- All songs must be performed to a backing track apart from the new ‘solo’ options in the 2019 Piano syllabus.
+• All songs must be performed to a backing track apart from the ‘solo’ options in the 2019 Piano Grade books.
+Solo items should be played unaccompanied.

 Keys

-- All candidates for this syllabus must bring their own keyboard to the exam.
+• All candidates for this syllabus must bring their own keyboard and stand to the exam.

 Drums

-- All candidates are encouraged to wear ear-plugs or headphones.
+• All candidates are encouraged to wear ear-plugs or headphones.
+Candidates are not permitted to use industrial hearing protection or noise-cancelling headphones.

-- You are welcome to bring your own cymbals and snare drum from Grade 6 and up.
+• You are welcome to bring your own cymbals and snare drum from Grade 6 and up.
+Please advise us at enrolment if you plan on doing this.

 Electric Guitar

-- Candidates may perform on an acoustic guitar for Grades Debut to 2.
-From grade 3 and up they must have an electric guitar.
+• Candidates may perform on an acoustic guitar for Grades Debut to 3.
+From Grade 4 and up they must have an electric guitar.

 Ukulele